vladimir-vakhter/stm32wb55_ble_p2p/README.md

 * Eluminate the Blue LED on the board from your phone, push SW1 button of the board to get notifications on your phone

 # Acknowledgements
-This project is based on the public video tutorials posted on YouTube by ST Microelectronics.
+This project is based on the public video tutorials posted on YouTube by ST Microelectronics [1, 2].

 # References:
-STM32WB Workshop - 3 How to add BLE functionality.
+1. STM32WB Workshop - 3 How to add BLE functionality.
 Available online: https://www.youtube.com/watch?v=zNfIGh30kSs&t=1192s.
 Last opened: August 10, 2021.
+2. STM32WB Workshop – 4 How to modify BLE Profile.
+Available online: https://www.youtube.com/watch?v=tPqHUqiWsvs.
+Last opened: August 11, 2021.